How to Stop Overthinking Everything

 Practice Mindfulness

 To regain control of your thoughts and emotions, practice mindfulness.
 It's a technique that involves being fully present in the moment without any judgment.
 Take a few minutes each day to meditate, and focus on your breath and emotions.
-As consistent practicing mindfulness can improve your mental health and overall well-being.
+As consistent practicing mindfulness can improve your mental health and well-being.

 When we overthink, our minds tend to get caught up in a never-ending loop of negative thoughts and worries.
 Practicing self-reflection can help you develop strategies to cope with these triggers and change the way you think about them.
+And the key here is to plan and prepare for such sessions:

 Compare Yourself Only with Yourself in the Past